softwaresale/softwaresale/README.md

 # Hello there!
 My name is Charlie Sale.
-I am currently a sophomore at Purdue University West Lafeyette studying computer science.
+I am currently a junior at Purdue University West Lafayette studying computer science.
 I am passionate about software development and have been learning as much as I can since I was about 13 years old.

 ### Experience